MODDED-OFFICIAL/extracolors/README.md

 # Public Beta Testing Release:

-[CLick Here](https://github.com/MODDED-OFFICIAL/extracolors/releases/tag/v1.2) To go to the Pre-Release release
+[Click Here](https://github.com/MODDED-OFFICIAL/extracolors/releases/tag/v1.2) To go to the Pre-Release release

 # What does this mod do?
 + It adds a lot more colors to Among Us